Five steps to creating a 1-2-1 marketing plan that will generate results

 You can organize your customer contact data in different ways:

-- Segment - split by demographic, value or behaviour.
+- Segment - split by demographic, value, or behavior.

-- Lifestage - based on the length of relationship with different customers.
+- Lifestage - based on the length of relationships with different customers.

 - Persona - different customer types based on needs and motivations.